openlab-at-city-tech/openlab/wp-content/plugins/nextgen-gallery/readme.txt

 == Changelog ==
+= V3.59.4 - 07.18.2024 =
+* Fixed: Warning on WP import file
+* Added: Create gallery nudge
+* Added: Notifications count to the navbar menu
+* Fixed: Duplicated gallery name  in the Gutenberg block
+* Fixed: Gutenberg block not working when adding into the page template
+* Added: Link on the header section logo and make it clickable
+* Fixed: Duplicate thumbnail in basic thumbnails carousel

 = V3.59.3 - 05.29.2024 =
 * Fixed: Improved transient registration.
 * Fixed: Rendering shortcodes on rest endpoints.